Monday, September 17, 2007

 White 'kittehs' have a genetic problem if both of their eyes are blue- most likely they are deaf.
 So I made sure this little fella will be at your beck-and-call.
 Meow baby!

-And kittehs with black spots about their noses are nicknamed "Kittlers" for obvious reasons.
+And kittehs with black spots about their noses are nicknamed "Grouchos" for obvious reasons.

 It was a great sale.
 Please excuse the lack of text entry, I is so tired...
 It's time to put this little 'ol potter to bed.
 I guess if I post tiny bits, we may be done with this story by Christmas...2008.